Beginner Friendly Guide

 Example using Tokopedia (the process is similar on Shopee):

-- Upload your first product — Minimum 3 product photos (front, side, detail).
-Minimum resolution 500x500 pixels.
-Use a white or bright background.
-Write your product title in the format: [Product Name] + [Variant/Size] + [Keyword].
-Example: “Women’s PU Leather Sling Bag - Korean Style Crossbody Bag”.
+3. Upload your first product — Minimum 3 photos (front, side, detail), 500x500 px minimum, white background.
+Title format: [Product Name] + [Variant] + [Keyword].

-- Set your price — Calculate: purchase price + packaging (Rp 2,000-5,000) + marketplace commission (approximately 5%) + your desired margin.
+5. Set your price — Calculate: purchase price + packaging (Rp 2,000-5,000) + marketplace commission (approximately 5%) + your desired margin.

 Product photo tip without spending money: Use a phone with a good camera, white cardboard as a background, and natural light from a window.
 The results are professional enough for marketplace selling.